hellocoop/hello.dev/src/documentation/ux-reference.md

 | `.hello-btn-white-and-invert`  | Dynamic white/black button with dark borders for light and dark themes |
 | `.hello-btn-white-and-static`  | White button with dark border on light theme, gray button on dark theme  |

+Enhance user experience by adding interactive hover effects to your buttons.

 | Hover style classes     | Description                                    |
 | ----------------------- | ---------------------------------------------- |
 | `.hello-btn-hover-glow` | Subtle glowing effect on hover         |
 | `.hello-btn-hover-flare`| Captivating flare effect when hovered over |
 | `.hello-btn-hover-none` | No hover effect applied                        |

+Clearly indicate when buttons are in a loading state with a spinner for a user-friendly experience.

 | Button state classes    | Description                                    |
 | ----------------------- | ---------------------------------------------- |